almasum234/project-management/README.md

 ## -------------- APPLICATION FOR PROJECT MANAGEMENT --------------  ##
 ## User Requirements Mini-Specification
-You will be creating a simple Web-based application for prescription generation
+This is for REST APIs communication for simple Web-based application  for project management

 ## User Stories The high level functional requirements are as follows.
 System Requirements